MiguelMetz1/Movies_Web_Scraping_Test/README.md

 I collected some data like title, year, rankings, and so on.
 A Movie object order the datain attributes.
 The data were packed in a Pandas DataFrame and then saved in a csv file.

+The repository contains the notebook file, to use and test interactively, and the python file to execute directry.
+The CSV file contains the output of the code.